muhammad-tamim/react-notes/README.md

 ```

 - Unmounting:
-useEffect with cleanup function only works when the component is unmounted.
+cleanup function inside the useEffect only works when the component is unmounted (removed from the DOM).

 ```jsx
 // App.jsx